amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 >
 > If a function uses more than argument, each argument is separated by a comma.
 > Arguments can be anything, including strings, lists, variables that hold strings, and other functions.
-> However, functions can have rules for what they will accept.
+> However, functions often do have rules regarding what they will or will not accept.
-> For example, using a list as arguments in `os.path.join` returns an error.
+> For example, using a list as an argument in `os.path.join` will return an error.
 > ~~~
 > os.path.join(['Desktop', 'amia19'])
 > ~~~